Time Series Convolution

 where the auxiliary matrix is comprised of the last columns of the circulant matrix , namely,

-where the matrix is splitted into the vector (i.e., first column of ) and the matrix (i.e., last columns of ), see Figure 8 and Figure 9 for illustrations.
+where the matrix is separated into the vector (i.e., first column of ) and the matrix (i.e., last columns of ), see Figure 8 and Figure 9 for illustrations.

 Figure 8.
 Illustration of circular convolution as the linear transformation with a circulant matrix.